 Conjugated linoleic acid is a powerful supplement that can reduce fat mass and increase lean body mass.
 Studies are starting to show that it is an effective and powerful supplement that can be of great benefit to bodybuilders.
 It is recommended you take four grams a day, which you can divide between all three of your primary meals.

 What Should You Know About Supplements?

 It is important to mention, almost as a disclaimer, that you should be careful about where you purchase your supplements.
 Illegal sports supplements often contain harmful and dangerous ingredients that have led to kidney failure, seizures, and heart problems in some people who take them.
 An investigation that took place by the MHRA discovered that up to eighty-four illegal steroids masqueraded as supplements were being sold in gyms and fitness centers.

 According to David Carter of the MHRA, ‘The products claiming to boost your energy or muscle could contain unapproved ingredients that can cause kidney failure, heart problems, or seizures.

 For that reason, you must only buy your supplements from reputable sources and buy those that are tested and proven to help [like those mentioned on this list].

-With the help of this page, you now know a few things about supplements you may not have, as well as a list of the best and most effective supplements that you can take for bodybuilding.
+With the help of this page (which you might want to bookmark and review from time to time), you now know a few things about supplements you may not have, as well as a list of the best and most effective supplements that you can take for bodybuilding.
 In moderation, supplements can be of benefit.
 You must never substitute them for a healthy diet, however.